giovannicamelio/hydro-bulk-1D/README.md

 The parameter files for the simulations and tests presented in Ref.
 [2] are `par/par-*.h`.

-For example, to simulate the shocktube test using the `gcc` compiler, execute on a Linux shell:
+For example, to simulate the shocktube test using the `gcc` compiler, execute on a Linux terminal:

 ```
 $ cp par/par-shocktube.h parameters.h